christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ## So What?

 The model seems to have developed a systematic, multi-step process for solving this task.
-It starts by identifying the key facts (like "cat on box"), integrates context, and then, in the final layers, resolves any ambiguity to arrive at the correct conclusion (that the cat should be in the basket).
+It starts by identifying the key facts (like `cat on box`), integrates context, and then, in the final layers, resolves any ambiguity to arrive at the correct conclusion (that the cat should be in the basket).
 This structured approach suggests the model has learned a robust, step-by-step strategy.

 We can see that earlier residual streams and later attention heads both play crucial roles.
 The model seems to handle basic token-level dependencies in the early layers, while deeper layers focus on more complex, context-driven reasoning.
 This pattern aligns with how transformers generally handle more intricate reasoning tasks—processing simple relationships early, and refining the understanding in later stages.

 The computation is sparse and localized.
-A small number of key tokens (like “box” and “the”) and just a few attention heads across specific layers carry most of the important information.
+A small number of key tokens (like `box` and `the`) and just a few attention heads across specific layers carry most of the important information.
 The model isn’t relying on a diffuse, distributed representation across all tokens and heads.
 This sparsity signals efficiency and specialization in how the model processes the task.

-Different heads specialize in distinct functions.
-Some focus on attending to the right tokens (through queries and keys), while others are more important for aggregating and passing on information (through values and outputs).
+Different heads specialize in distinct functions. **Some focus on attending to the right tokens** (through queries and keys), **while others are more important for aggregating and passing on information** (through values and outputs).
 This division of labor shows that the model breaks down the task into subtasks, with different heads handling different parts of the process.

 What’s interesting is that a head’s role evolves over the layers.
 The output of a head at one layer isn’t just a simple transformation of what it did in the previous layer.
 There are complex interactions between heads and the residual stream, allowing the model to gradually shift its internal representation and get closer to solving the task as it moves through the layers.

 The last few layers are particularly important for the final output—small tweaks here can shift the model’s prediction.
 This fits with the idea that earlier layers are mainly focused on feature extraction and building a representation, while the later layers are more about making the final decision.
 The model has learned how to transform its input into a form where making the final classification becomes straightforward.

 Another interesting point is that patching just a few key components—either specific tokens or heads—with activations from a clean run is often enough to steer the model back to the correct answer.
 This suggests the model’s understanding isn’t brittle.
-Rather, it can be “nudged” in the right direction by fixing a few critical pieces.
+Rather, it can be "nudged" in the right direction by fixing a few critical pieces.

 The model breaks the problem down into specialized subtasks, processes information in a sparse and localized way, and gradually transforms its representation over multiple layers to reach the right conclusion.